Queensland Conveyancing FAQ

 ✅ Secure, encrypted transactions

 From 1 July 2025, the PEXA fee for a standard title transfer will rise slightly to $140.58.
 This fee goes directly to PEXA and helps keep the platform secure, reliable, and efficient for all parties involved.
 Keep in mind it’s only gone up $3.19.
-PEXA reviews its fees every financial year, and this latest update reflects a modest CPI adjustment of 2.4%.Keep in mind: the PEXA fee is separate from any government transfer duty or titles office fees — it’s purely the cost of the digital settlement platform itself.
+PEXA reviews its fees every financial year.
+This latest update reflects a modest CPI adjustment of 2.4%.Keep in mind: the PEXA fee is separate from any government transfer duty or titles office fees — it’s purely the cost of the digital settlement platform itself.

 Prefer to watch?
-Click here.
+Watch the video answer

 Along with the new updates to the Seller’s Disclosure is the birth of a new process for Body Corporate disclosure.
 A new ‘body corporate certificate’ is a certificate prepared and given by a body corporate.